maham-creates/github-stars-pipeline/README.md

 # GitHub Gems: Driving Open-Source Investments With Data

 ## Overview
-GitHub Gems is a data analytics tool designed to track and surface trending open-source projects based on key engagement metrics.
+GitHub Gems is a data pipeline designed to track and surface trending open-source projects based on key engagement metrics.
 It provides insights on project popularity and activity, helping developers, data scientists, and investors make informed decisions.

 ## Key Features
 - **Star Growth**: Track the daily and weekly growth of stars to measure popularity.